joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-09-18-unbalanced-league.md

 \end{array}
 $$

+On to the main event.

 ## Six divisions

-in principle, we ought to generate a new expansion for $d = 6,$ since more exotic arrangements are possible. however, it isn't necessary as inspection reveals.
+In principle, we ought to generate a new expansion for $d = 6,$ since more exotic arrangements are possible.
+However, it isn't necessary as inspection reveals.

-our series for four divisions is numerically dominated by the two and three division terms. this is because it's rare to achieve the sorts of orderings necessary to have the higher order domination relationships.

-to take an extreme example, the case of six dominations with four divisions amd three teams per division is only achieved if the winning percentages are ordered like
+Our series for four divisions is numerically dominated by the two- and three-division terms.
+This is because it's rare to achieve the sorts of orderings necessary to have the higher order domination relationships.
+To take an extreme example, the case of six dominations with four divisions amd three teams per division is only achieved if the winning percentages are ordered like

-$$a,a,a,b,b,b,c,c,c,d,d,d.$$
+$$ a,a,a,b,b,b,c,c,c,d,d,d. $$

-as we add more divisions to the mix, the chance of forming these sorts of intricate chunkings is low.
+As we add more divisions to the mix, the chance of forming these sorts of intricate chunkings is low.

-this argument does not hold when $g$ is one or two, and we should still expect the exotic arrangements. the disappearance of these terms is determined by the value of the ordering factors.
+This argument does not hold when $g$ is one or two, and we should still expect the exotic arrangements to contribute there.

-for example, a new term that has five teams getting dominated by one has a factor
+The disappearance of these terms is determined by the value of the ordering factors.
+For example, one new term corresponds to five divisons getting dominated by one, and has a factor

-$$ \frac{(5g)!\cdot g!}{(6g)!}\frac{1}{5!} $$
+$$ \frac{(5g)!\cdot g!}{(6g)!}\frac{1}{5!}. $$

-which is $2\times10^{-5}$ by $g=3.$ in general, higher order terms that are simply extensions of lower order terms (like this five way "fan") make the greatest contributions, but even they are very rare.
+Quickly, this plummets to orders of magnitude below the overall probability.
+By $g=3$ its value is $2\times10^{-5}$ while the probability is still on the order $1$.
+In general, higher order terms that are simply extensions of lower order terms (like this five way "fan") make the greatest contributions, and even they are rare.

-with that said, the only changes we need to make to our four division expansion is to adjust the counting factors such as $4\times 3\times 2$ to $6\times5\times4.$
+With that said, the only change we need to make to our four division expansion is to adjust the counting factors such as $4\times 3\times 2$ to $6\times5\times4.$

-we can plot the prediction against a simulation $\left(N=10^6\right).$ as expected, the ignorance of exotic contributions bites us for $g=2$ teams per division, but by $g=3$ the prediction is within $1\%$ of the simulation.
+Plotting the prediction against an $N=10^6$ round simulation we see that the ignorance of exotic contributions bites us for $g=2$ teams per division, as expected, but by $g=3$ the prediction is within $1\%$ of the simulation.

 ![](/img/2023-09-17-6-division.png){:width="450 px" class="image-centered"}